 Materials: Powder coated metal profiles & ash wood

-Edition: Prototypes *Sold out
+Edition: Unique pieces *Sold out

 We are living in a very special time in history, a rare time.
 Homo economicus (1) has created a ready-to-collapse system in which social, cultural, political or intelectual values have been bitterly anesthetized.

 According to French philosopher Jacques Rancière (2), “if politics form society, the political role of the artist is to confront the current hegemonic form with a possible form that is always otherwise” and exactly within these parameters is where this project sits; Détournement explores a parallel reality in which economic value is no longer priority number one.

 At the heart of what has come to be known as deindustrialization, shut down factories or unemployment seems to be the obvious and direct consequences but what about peripheral effects, what has happened with logistics for example?
 Considering today´s post-industrial context, Jorge Penadés turns his attention to storage spaces and begs the question of what is the potential of those obsolete warehouses and their existing infrastructures.
 What if instead of objects we store information, what if instead of products we distribute knowledge?

 Détournement sets out to transform those abandoned spaces into pedagogical mechanisms by turning its unused shelvings into academic furniture pieces.
 Being interested in the processes transforming society and investigating new territories that focus on creating conditions rather than just objects, this project sheds light on education as a radical political weapon and responds on the emergency to subvert the current criteria governed by our monetary-driven schizophrenia.